sparkflows/sparkflows-docs/docs/installation/installation/linux-installation/linux-install.rst

     tar xvf fire-3.x.y_spark_3.2.1.tgz

 * Sparkflows can be configured to store its metadata into H2 Database, MySQL, Microsoft SQL Server or Aurora MySQL database.
 For production grade install, one can use any of the above except for H2 Database.
-More details can be found here: https://docs.sparkflows.io/en/latest/installation/configuration/database/index.html
+More details can be found `here <https://docs.sparkflows.io/en/latest/installation/configuration/database/index.html>`_.

 * For quick installation, create H2 Database::